Mahavatar Babaji: Childhood

+Quest for self-realization

+According to Marshall Govindan's book, at the age of eleven, he made a difficult journey on foot and by boat with a group of ascetics to Kataragama, Sri Lanka.
+Nagaraj met Siddha Bhogarnathar and became his disciple.
+Nagaraj performed intensive yogic sadhana for a long time with him.
+Bhogarnathar inspired Nagaraj to seek his initiation into Kriya Kundalini Pranayam from Siddha Maharishi Agastya.
+Babaji became a disciple of Siddha Agastya.
+Nagaraj was initiated into the secrets of Kriya Kundalini Pranayama or "Vasi Yogam".
+Babaji made a long pilgrimage to Badrinath and spent eighteen months practising yogic kriya taught to him by Siddha Agastya and Bhogarnathar.
+Babaji attained self-realization shortly thereafter.

+It is claimed that these revelations were made by Babaji himself to S.A.A.
+Ramaiah, a young graduate student in geology at the University of Madras and V.T.
+Neelakantan, a famous journalist, and close student of Annie Besant, President of the Theosophical Society and mentor of Krishnamurti.
+Babaji was said to have appeared to each of them independently and then brought them together to work for his Mission in 1942.

 In popular culture

 Mahavatar Babaji was on the cover of The Beatles' 1967 album Sgt.
 Pepper's Lonely Hearts Club Band.
 He can also be seen on the cover of George Harrison's 1974 album Dark Horse.
 Songwriter Roger Hodgson of English rock band Supertramp composed a song called "Babaji" in reference to Mahavatar Babaji.
 This song was recorded and released on their 1977 album Even in the Quietest Moments...
 In Book 3 of Conversations with God (1998), by Neale Donald Walsch, it is mentioned that Babaji may at one time have resurrected himself from the dead, like Jesus.

 The 2002 film Baba featured a fictional encounter with Mahavatar Babaji.
 The film was produced by Rajinikanth, a devotee of Babaji.